-- Boston's Hidden Restaurants --

 (617) 523-2727 Find location!

-Photo of Harvard Gardens, Boston, MA For those who haven't been to Harvard Gardens in Boston for a few years, be prepared for a shock; this former hole in the wall is now an upscale, slick, sultry restaurant and lounge that no longer attracts Suffolk University students looking for cheap beer.
+Photo of Harvard Gardens, Boston, MA For those who haven't been to Harvard Gardens in Boston for a number of years, be prepared for a shock; this former hole in the wall is now a comfortable and slightly upscale neighborhood restaurant and lounge that no longer attracts Suffolk University students looking for cheap drinks.
 Indeed, Harvard Gardens now attracts nearly everyone else in this Boston neighborhood, including Beacon Hill residents, professionals from the Government Center area, workers from Mass.
 General Hospital (which is across the street), and, yes, perhaps a few stray Suffolk students.

-Harvard Gardens is probably not all that well known for a couple of reasons: First, as mentioned earlier, this restaurant used to be a total dive, with cheap beer and no atmosphere; second, the often absurdly busy Cambridge Street is typically used by people use to get somewhere else in Boston.
-As a result, many of the restaurants on this street, such as the Hill Tavern, Phoenicia, the Antonio's Cucina Italiana, and others are known mostly to locals only.
+Harvard Gardens is probably not all that well known for a couple of reasons: First, as mentioned earlier, this restaurant used to be a total dive, with low-priced beer and zero atmosphere; second, the often hectic Cambridge Street can be a white-knuckle ride that makes drivers tend to focus on the road ahead.
+As a result, many of the restaurants on this street, such as the Hill Tavern, Antonio's Cucina Italiana, and others are known mostly to locals only.